aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 ### Implementing a simple map

 ##### 1. Lets start with creating _EnvironmentType_ parameter
   In the _Parameters_ section of the template.
-Replace the `InstanceType` parameter with the code bellow (you will not need InstanceType parameter anymore as you will use mapping instead).
+Replace the `InstanceType` parameter with the code below (you will not need InstanceType parameter anymore as you will use mapping instead).

 ```yaml